Hindu Shahis: Literature

-No literature survives from Hindu Shahi courts.
-Unlike the case of Turk Shahis, only fragmented information can be obtained from chronicles of neighboring powers — Kashmir and Ghaznavi.
+No literature has survived from Hindu Shahi courts, unlike the case of Turk Shahis.
+Only fragmented information can be obtained from chronicles of neighboring powers — Kashmir and Ghaznavi.
 (Note: Rehman hypothesizes that the frontier states were splintering from the Caliphate during the rise of Hindu Shahis and had better things to worry about.)
-Of the former, Kalhana's Rajatarangini (1148-1149) is the only extant source.
-Of the latter, there are Tārīkh al-Hind by Al-Biruni (c.
-1030), Tārīkh-i Bayhaqī by Abu'l-Faḍl Bayhaqi (c. late 11th century), (Note: He had another work Tarikh-i-Yamini dealing with the subject; it is lost.)
+Of the former, Kalhana's Rajatarangini (1148–1149) is the only extant source.
+Of the latter, there are Tārīkh al-Hind by al-Biruni (c.
+1030), Tārīkh-i Bayhaqī by Abu'l-Fadl Bayhaqi (c. late 11th century), (Note: He had another work Tarikh-i-Yamini dealing with the subject; it is lost.)
 Zayn al-Akhbar by Abu Sa'id Gardezi, and Kitab-i Yamini by al-Utbi (c.
 1020).

 Coins

 Some of the earliest coinage of the Hindu Shahis.
 Obverse: Recumbent bull, with Nagari legend: